thutbbs21-arch/MIS-311/README.md

 ## 2.1.
 Removal of Duplicate Records

-To ensure the accuracy and reliability of the dataset, duplicate entries were checked and removed using Excel’s “Remove Duplicates” function.
+To ensure the accuracy and reliability of the dataset, duplicate entries were checked and removed using ***“Remove Duplicates”*** function.
-All major columns including gender, race_ethnicity, parental_level_of_education, math_score, and reading_score were selected to detect identical records.
+All major columns including ***gender, race_ethnicity, parental_level_of_education, math_score, and reading_score*** were selected to detect identical records.

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/9048e55f-6cdf-4f77-b612-e8c64a4012a1" />

 Figure 1.
 Columns Selected for Duplicate Checking

-As shown in the process, 3 duplicate rows were found and removed, resulting in 199 unique observations.
+As shown in the process, ***3 duplicate rows*** were found and removed, resulting in ***199 unique*** observations.
 This step helps maintain data integrity and prevents double-counting, which could otherwise bias the statistical results and insights.

 <img width="360" height="179" alt="image" src="https://github.com/user-attachments/assets/83d73646-5f7b-49b1-a604-8711ccb54980" />